joone/joone.github.io/content/posts/change-of-apple-inc/index.md

 title: "The change of Apple Inc."
 date: 2007-01-11
 description: ""
-tags: ""
+tags: "Apple, personal"
 ---

-Apple had leaded the personal computer market until the beginning of 80s before IBM released the IBM-PC.
-Apple also created new personal computer, the Macintosh that provides the GUI firstly.
+Apple led the personal computer market until the beginning of the 1980s, before IBM released the IBM PC.
+Apple also created a new kind of personal computer, the Macintosh, which provided a GUI for the first time.
 It was very innovative.

-However, IBM-PC had become the mainstream of the personal computer.
-IBM opened the architecture of the computer and many computer manufacturers could make compatible IBM-PCs.
-Microsoft provided a DOS & Windows as an OS for the PCs.
-It was not innovative and easy to use, but it was cheaper than the Macintosh.
+However, the IBM PC became the mainstream personal computer.
+IBM opened up the architecture of the computer, so many computer manufacturers could make IBM PC compatibles.
+Microsoft provided DOS and Windows as the operating systems for these PCs.
+They were not as innovative or easy to use, but they were cheaper than the Macintosh.

-The Macintosh is very popular to designers, students and teachers.
-But it is insufficient to become a mainstream of personal computer.
-Apple has still fewer than 10% of the market share of personal computer.
-Most of PC is now using Microsoft Windows.
-Now, it is not important issue, because Apple is not just a computer manufacturer any more.
-Apple changed their business way now to be an electric consumer company like SONY, SAMSUNG.
-The success of iPod can make Apple changed.
+The Macintosh is very popular with designers, students, and teachers, but that was not enough to make it the mainstream personal computer.
+Apple still has less than 10% of the personal computer market share.
+Most PCs now run Microsoft Windows.
+But this is no longer an important issue, because Apple is not just a computer manufacturer anymore.
+Apple has changed its business to become a consumer electronics company like Sony and Samsung.
+The success of the iPod is what changed Apple.

-I am looking foward to activities of Apple from now on.
+I am looking forward to Apple's activities from now on.